J-The-Dev/DDGSS/README.md

 # DDGSS
- A small extensoin that saves the Duck Duck Go search settings when on private browsing mode in firefox.
+ A small extension that stores your Duck Duck Go settings in private browsing mode.

+ > If you were wondering DDGSS stands for Duck Duck Go Save Settings.

+ > This was a minor annoyance that I was having, so I decided to make a quick extension for it (because firefox doesnt support local extensions very well).